 To understand the importance of your feet, think about how much you use them.
 Over the course of a day, just walking around exposes your feet to tons of force.
-Add sports and other activities – including soccer – and it’s easy to see how much stress your feet deal with in a day.
+Add sports and other activities – including soccer – and it’s easy to see how much stress your feet deal with every day.

 The foot contains 58 joints, 26 bones, 19 intrinsic muscles, 13 extrinsic muscles, and 7 ligaments.
 It's a complex structure.
 Nature designed your foot to unlock, or pronate, when it hits the ground and re-stiffen as you take a step forward.

 Unfortunately, 95 percent of people overpronate.
 In other words, your arches flatten too much, and don’t re-stiffen in time for effective propulsion.

-The most troubling part about overpronation is that most young players don’t recognize it.
+The most troubling part about overpronation is that many soccer players (and athletes in other sports) don’t recognize it.
 They become used to the way things are and don’t realize anything is wrong.
-As competition increases, their lack of an efficient stride will impact their agility, their balance, and their ability to excel.
+As their level of competition increases, their lack of an efficient stride, caused by overpronation, will impact their agility, balance, and ability to excel.

-The good news is that there are effective and affordable solutions for both adolescent and adult soccer players who suffer from overpronation.
-The best solution is a good set of orthotic insoles for soccer cleats.
-These will provide dynamic arch support and control pronation.
-An orthotic is a supportive device that goes inside your cleats and improves the mechanical function of your foot.
-These insoles can be used in everyday life and for sports like soccer, running, or cycling.
+If you suffer from overpronation, there is an easy, effective, and affordable solution to correct the issue and improve your soccer game.
+A good set of insoles for soccer cleats can improve your game and prevent injury.
+An orthotic is a supportive device that goes inside your soccer cleats and improves the mechanical function of your foot by providing dynamic arch support and controlling pronation.Insoles can be used in everyday life and for other sports like running, golf or cycling.

-The correct orthotic can control the excessive flattening of the foot many soccer players struggle with and restore proper biomechanics.
+The correct insoles for soccer cleats will control the excessive flattening of the foot many soccer players struggle with while restoring proper biomechanics.
 A well-supported player will enjoy better balance, strength, and endurance and reduce the possibility of injury.

-“The fit of the soccer cleats is also improved by wearing soccer insoles which reduces rubbing that can result in blisters and corns over time,” says Dr. Kevan Orvitz.
+“The fit of the soccer cleats is also improved by wearing soccer insoles for cleats which reduces rubbing that can result in blisters and corns over time,” says Dr. Kevan Orvitz.
 “A proper fit along with the added support and cushioning also greatly reduces fatigue to the feet, ankles, skins and calves, allowing a player to play at their best for a longer period of time.”